Call for journalist-in-residence

 Next round of Cyber Valley program for AI and journalism begins

 Interested journalists can apply now until April 15 for a three- to six-month paid stay.
-During this time, the journalist-in-residence can conduct research on a topic of his or her choice in exchange with AI researchers from various disciplines - completely independently.
+During this time, the journalist-in-residence can conduct independent research on a topic of his or her choice in conversation with AI researchers from various disciplines.
 Cyber Valley explicitly does not expect any reporting on AI topics or about Cyber Valley during this time.

-“I recommend applying to anyone who is willing to take a deep dive into research on intelligent systems - and at the same time wants to be in a city that closely follows such developments,” said data journalist Christina Elmer, who was journalist-in-residence from April to June 2021 and is now Germany's first professor of data journalism at TU Dortmund University.
+“I recommend applying to anyone who is willing to take a deep dive into research on intelligent systems - and at the same time wants to be in a city that closely follows such developments,” said data journalist Christina Elmer, who was the journalist-in-residence from April to June 2021 and is now Germany's first professor of data journalism at TU Dortmund University.
 After the 2021 pilot, the “AI and Journalism” program has become a permanent part of the Cyber Valley Public Engagement Strategy.
-Other journalist-in-residence since then have been Julia Merlot, Der Spiegel, and Bettina Friedrich, MDR.
+Other journalists-in-residence include Julia Merlot from Der Spiegel and Bettina Friedrich from MDR.

 What does Cyber Valley offer?

-- Introduction to basics of machine learning, computer vision and robotics.
+- Introduction to the basics of machine learning, computer vision and robotics.